 df(x), then find df(x)/dx.

-Keep dx as a tiny number, and remember: terms with dx² and dx³ vanish as dx → 0.
+Keep dx as a tiny number, and remember: terms with dx or dx² or dx³ vanish as dx → 0.

 Tip: Think “new pieces only.”
-The original blue square/cube is already x² or x³.
+The area/volume of the original blue square/cube is already x² or x³.

-Only count what gets added when each side grows from x to x + dx.
+Only calculate what gets added when each side grows from x to x + dx.

 f(x)=x²